Website icon Xpert.Digital

 • Concession fee – 5.3%

-• Fee for measurement and measuring point operation – 1.4%
+• Fee for measurement and meter operation – 1.4%

-*1 Quantity-weighted averages across all tariffs (standard contract with the basic supplier, special contract with the basic supplier, contract with an energy supplier other than the basic supplier) as of April 1, 2020.
+*1 Volume-weighted averages across all tariffs (standard contract with the default supplier, special contract with the default supplier, contract with an energy supplier other than the default supplier) as of April 1, 2020.
 EEG = Renewable Energy Sources Act; KWKG = Combined Heat and Power Act.

 Composition of the electricity price for household customers in Germany in 2020 and 2021

-The statistics show the development of the composition of the electricity price for household customers in Germany in 2020 and 2021.
+The statistic shows the development of the composition of the electricity price for household customers in Germany in the years 2020 and 2021.
 In 2021, the electricity tax for private households in Germany was 2.05 cents per kilowatt hour.

-The following information refers to a 3-person household with an annual consumption of 3,500 kilowatt hours.
+The following information is based on a three-person household with an annual consumption of 3,500 kilowatt hours.
 Some values are rounded.
-The concession fee refers to the average; it varies depending on the size of the community.
+The concession fee is based on the average; it varies depending on the size of the municipality.

-Composition of the electricity price for household customers in Germany 2020
+Composition of the electricity price for residential customers in Germany in 2020

-• Network fee (including measurement, billing, measuring point operation) – 7.75 cents
+• Network charge (incl. measurement, billing, meter operation) – 7.75 cents

 • Procurement, sales – 7.51 cents